IgniteUI/app-builder-docfx/en/blazor-support.md

     - does not support dialog mode.
     - does not support months.
     - does not support action buttons.
-- Icon Button - does not generate `IgbIconButton`, but `IgbButton` with icon and not text.
+- Icon Button - does not generate `IgbIconButton`, but `IgbButton` with icon and no text.
 Generated `IgbButton` has square ripple.
-- Input Group - when is in date type:
+- Input Group - when type is set to date:
     - does not support input format.
     - does not fully support display formats.
     - does not support help text.